- 18 years of age or above

-All students will be enrolled in IB 399: Doing Business in the Mediterranean, for 3 credits.
+All students will be enrolled in MGMT 399: Business in Barcelona: Intercultural Communication for a Global Economy, for 3 credits.

 Students are required to take the prescribed course listed above as participants on the program.
 The Education Abroad Office will register you for this course.
 To determine how this course will fit into your degree requirements, you will need to work with your academic adviser.
 Suggested tips:

 - Meet with your academic adviser to discuss potential courses abroad and your degree requirements.

 - Keep in mind that courses abroad may change or may be unavailable for your selected term, so you will need to discuss possible back-up course options

 - You cannot take any courses abroad on a Pass/Fail basis